PaxxPatriot/skinport.py/README.md

 Advanced Example
 -----------------

-With this library a automated script was created which forwards cheap listings to a Discord webhook.
+With this library an automated script was created which forwards cheap listings to a Discord webhook.
 You can find it at [PaxxPatriot/cheapbot](https://github.com/PaxxPatriot/cheapbot).